Certificate in Existential Coaching

 Structure & Duration

-Like all of our Advanced Short Coaching Courses, this course runs over two days from 10.00am until 5.30pm each day.
+Like all of our Coaching CPD Short Courses, this course runs over two days from 10.00am until 5.30pm each day.

 To help you get the most from the specialist topics covered course, we dive straight into the specific content without revisiting the core tenets of coaching.
 This ensures that the full two days are focused on the specialist skills, knowledge and concepts which add to your existing coaching skills.